Emirates Capital Asset Management (ECAM)

 Support / Resistance Levels (based upon respective time period closing price):

-For the month of February the Aussie dollar has lost -1.90%.
-It closed the week above the short term trend 50 + 200 day moving averages and between the intermediate term trend 20 + 65 week moving averages.
-It closed the month of January above the long term trend 10 month moving average switching the long term outlook to bullish until months end.
+This past week the Pound closed the week above its short term trend daily 50 +200 day moving averages and above the intermediate term trend 20 + 65 week moving averages.
+For the month of May it has lost -0.18% and closed the month of April above its long term 10 month moving average (which technically switches the long term bullish until months end).

 (Short Term Bullish)